• Skip to primary navigation

 If you live in an area that has a larger amount of sun, then you can get away with installing a wire fence that’s thinner and easier to assemble.
 But if you live in a location that has a larger amount of rain, then you’ll want a galvanized hardware cloth fencing or some other fence that offers rust-proof protection.
 Other than that, you may want to consider installing a roof over the chicken coop.

-As for the predators and pests, if you live in an area that’s known to have a larger amount of raccoons, foxes, or wolves, then you should purchase steel or a galvanized steel fence to provide more protection.
-But if you’re located more in the city regions where there’s not much wildlife, then a thinner chicken wire fence may be more suitable for you (2).
+As for the predators and pests, if you live in an area known to have a larger amount of raccoons, foxes, or wolves, you should purchase steel or a galvanized steel fence to provide more protection.
+But if you’re located more in the city regions where there’s not much wildlife, then a thinner chicken wire fence may be more suitable for you.

 Step 6: Purchase, Measure and Cut Your Fence

-After you’ve considered all factors and have chosen the fence material that you want, you’ll want to then purchase the right amount of that fence to then install in your yard.
-You can typically purchase most fencing material by the roll, and each roll varies in its length and width.
+After considering all factors and choosing the fence material you want, you’ll want to purchase the right amount of that fence to install in your yard.
+You can typically purchase most fencing material by roll, and each roll varies in its length and width.
 Fencing rolls range in size anywhere from three to six feet wide by anywhere from five to 100 feet long.

 Step 7: Shape and Attach the Fence